HavenInc/hygieia/README.md

 - [ ] Show off any CSS/design skills

 ### Criteria ###
-* Your code is readable, DRY, well-organized
+* Your code is readable, DRY, well-organized, and reflects a thorough understanding of Javascript
 * Your code contains comments where necessary
 * Your design displays familiarity with CSS beyond Bootstrap

 ## Instructions ##

 Pull this repo, create your own branch, and run `node app.js` to run the app at `localhost:3000`.
-When you believe you are finished, open up a pull request.
+Copy the feature requirements from this README into your pull request comments and mark off each todo item when you've finished it.
+When you believe you are done, submit your pull request.

-**NB** Feel free to change any of the exiting code!
+**NB** Feel free to change any of the existing code!